liushuping/blog/2014/javascript-this-is-function-execution-context.md

 var obj = new MyObj();
 obj.register();
 ```

+Some JavaScript library also implemented this, for example underscore.js is a great library we could use, it has a lot functional programming style functions, from which the `bind` and `bindAll` are the functions for changing a function's execution context. it is an equivalent of `Function.prototype.bind`.

 Somethimes we also use the `that` pattern to solve the issue. `that` is a clone of `this` by using closure.
 By doing this, we avoid the changing of `this` reference.
 ```javascript